 Conclusion

-If your turbo is beyond repair, buy a new one from Diesel Components Inc. We have a range of engine kits, turbochargers, and other parts to help you repair your diesel components.
-Contact us now by simply calling at (800) 252-6625 or (952) 890-2885.
+If your turbo is beyond repair, buy a new one from Diesel Components Inc. We have a range of engine kits, turbochargers, and other parts to help you repair your diesel engine components.
+Contact us now by simply calling (800) 252-6625 or (952) 890-2885.